frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 export default Root
 ```

+You will see that this is the same `<Root>` component as before but moved into the new file and then exported.
+We also need to import React into our new file.

 We now need to import the component into the file `/packages/my-first-theme/src/index.js` which you can modify as follows: